Wills, Trusts & Probate

 When a Simple Charitable Gift May Be Appropriate:

-Supporting a Specific Charity with a Bequest
+Supporting a Specific Charity Through a Bequest

 Including Charitable Gifts as Part of a Larger Estate Plan